lgw2/lgw2.github.io/_teaching/cscix32-spring-2024/syllabus.md

 ### Lecture videos

-Lectures are recorded and available to watch after class.
+Lectures will be recorded and available to watch after class.
 However, if there are technical difficulties recording a lecture, it will not be re-recorded, so come to class when you can to make sure that you do not miss course content or announcements.
 Videos can be found in the [Panopto folder](https://umontana.hosted.panopto.com/Panopto/Pages/Sessions/List.aspx?folderID=dcf4e4db-c07c-4d77-9063-b0f10157fd5d).